SBriguglio/VisualProcessingProject/README.md

 ### Objectives:
 Become familiar with Qt5, OpenCV, C++ and addressing common problems in computer vision.
 ### Outcome:
 I've become very familiar with Qt5, OpenCV and C++ and OOP.
 This was definitely an exciting, challenging project to work on.
+Looking forward to taking more grad courses before completeing my BSc.
 I specifically chose to use C++ and not Python in order to improve my own skills in a very ubiquitous and powerful language.
 I am actually very interested in GUI design and Qt5 in addition to computer vision, which is not what I was expecting at all.
 A very well-rounded learning experience which I aim to continue adding to and improving.
 Definily looking forward to using both Qt5 and OpenCV again with C++.
 ### Issues: